Ismael-Kh/CTF-challenges/Hunt in the Swamp/README.md

 # More about this challenge

 This challenge was made for a CTF event co-organized by Hénallux and Högskolan i Halmstad.
-It is about one of my favorite TV shows, The Wire, and took me quite some time to achieve it.
-It is definitely not perfect and may be subject to future modifications in order to refine.

 Format of the flag : HHCTF{flag}